UCLComputerScience/pgta/ml.md

 #### 3. Advertising

-Positions will be advertised online [here](https://tinyurl.com/mm69m93w) for a period of no less than 15 work days.
+Positions will be advertised online for a period of no less than 10 work days.

 This link will be circulated to all PhD students and RA and is publicly visible.
 MLs may share with those eligible, also outside UCL.

-It is no longer possible for MLs to nominate somebody for a position in this online form or in any other way.
 UCL requires all posts to be advertised to ensure fair and transparent recruitment practice has taken place.

 #### 4. Selection

-After 15 work days have passed, the ML is emailed the list of applicants.
+After 10 working days have passed, the ML is emailed the list of applicants.

 We have three cases: if the number of hours the candidates have offered...